topera/poc-quartz-chain/README.md

 * In IntelliJ IDEA: File → New → Project From Version Control → Git → put the url of this repository

 ## How to test
+* Required hardware: machine with 16GB RAM + GPU.
+However, you can change the number of instances on the test file  if you have less memory.
 * Install Java, open a terminal and run
     * $ ./gradlew
 * Note: adjust the memory settings changing "maxHeapSize" on build.gradle file